Filter results

 (Huck)

 The ultimate aim of our research is to understand how life works and where it comes from.
-Research in our group is multidisciplinary and exploits microfluidic tools to create synthetic cells or to quantify gene expression product in single cells.
+Research in our group is multidisciplinary and exploits microfluidic tools to create synthetic cells or to study complex reaction networkss.
 We have a strong interest in complex molecular systems and study how networks of chemical reactions create functional behavior like oscillations, switches or amplifiers.
 In effect, we try and construct molecular computers.
-We now try to identify how minimal complex systems can arise from mixtures of coupled reactions, and, ultimately, how life arose out of chemical reaction networks of increasing complexity.
+In your internship you will have the opportunity to combine robotics, AI and high throughput experiments.

-M Chemistry of Life chemical biology mass spectrometry materials chemistry physical chemistry synthetic chemistry analytical cells hydrogel kinetics NMR peptides reaction networks cancer origin of life synthetic cell tissue engineering Cell culture HPLC Mass spectroscopy NMR Optical microscopy Optical spectroscopy Protein expression Rheology
+M Chemistry of Life chemical biology mass spectrometry materials chemistry physical chemistry synthetic chemistry analytical hydrogel kinetics peptides protein chemistry reaction networks fundamental science origin of life sustainability synthetic cell tissue engineering

 Regenerative Biomaterials